 What are some of the factors that may affect that timeline?

-Vaccine supply remains a challenge.
-The Biden administration is increasing the number of doses distributed to the states each week from 8.6 million doses to at least 10 million doses.
+Vaccine supply has been a challenge.
+The Biden administration increased the number of doses distributed to the states from 8.6 million doses to 27 million doses per week.
+Most of these doses go to states and other jurisdictions.
 Willingness of the public to receive a vaccination is one of the critical factors in determining how fast the U.S. can reach the herd immunity threshold.
-A recent survey by Pew Research Center suggests 60% of U.S. adults said they would get vaccinated against COVID-19 if a vaccine were available.
-But about two in ten “definitely” would not get the shot.
-The trust gap is largest in the Black community, with only 14% of respondents in a recent survey saying they trust the safety of the vaccine.
+A report released by Pew Research Center in March shows 19% of adults have already received at least one dose of a coronavirus vaccine.
+Another 50% say they definitely or probably plan to get vaccinated.
+Together, 69% of the public intends to get a vaccine or already has been vaccinated.
+That’s up from November, when 60% of U.S. adults said they planned to get vaccinated.
+The trust gap is largest in the Black community, with only 24% of Black Americans saying they have a great deal of confidence that the research and development process produced safe and effective vaccines.

 Who decides how much vaccine each state gets, and how are those allocations determined?